New Observational $H(z)$ Data from Full-Spectrum Fitting of Cosmic Chronometers in the LEGA-C Survey

 We calculate the $\mathrm{H/K}$ ratios in the observational LEGA-C DR2 spectra and in our posterior spectra using \pylick\footnote{The code is available at \url{https://gitlab.com/mmoresco/pylick/}}.
-Then, we associate a flag to remove galaxies from the sample according to the following criterion: if the discrepancy between the observed and the inferred value is greater than 10\%,
+Then, we associate a flag with removing galaxies from the sample according to the following criterion: if the discrepancy between the observed and the inferred value is greater than 10\%,

 we consider that the feature has not been well reproduced, resulting in a potential deviation in the age estimation of the galaxy.
 We define the flag corresponding to this criterion \texttt{H/K well modelled}.
 Applying this flag, we observe a considerable reduction in the long-tail shapes of the age and $\tau$ distributions in Figure~\ref{fig:hist_posteriors}, which clearly demonstrates the importance and validity of this criterion.